zarr-developers/zarr-python/docs/contributing.rst

 main code base.

-When submitting a pull request, coverage will also be collected across all supported versions via the Coveralls service, and will be reported back within the pull request.
+When submitting a pull request, coverage will also be collected across all supported Python versions via the Coveralls service, and will be reported back within the pull request.
 Coveralls coverage must also be 100% before code can be accepted.

 Documentation
 ~~~~~~~~~~~~~